Practices in Community Building Fellowship

 When we cannot take common interests or assumptions for granted, what communities can form?
 Amid the welter of feelings and difference that course through us all, is something we would call friendship possible?

-The UCI Deans' Practices in Community Building Fellowship seeks 25 undergraduate students who will work together over the course of the 2024-25 academic year to explore and build projects that imagine and foster forms of community.
+The UCI Deans' Practices in Community Building Fellowship is a cohort of 25 undergraduate students working together over the course of the 2024-25 academic year to explore and build projects that imagine and foster forms of community.

 [Political] [f]riendship is not an emotion, but a practice, a set of hard-won, complicated habits that are used to bridge trouble, difficulty, and differences of personality, experience, and aspiration.